trax-project/trax3-design/security.md

 ## PHP / Laravel

-Security support for PHP 7.4 will end in novembre 2022 and security support for PHP 8.0 will end 1 year later.
+PHP 8.0 security support will end in novembre 2023, so PHP 8.1 will be the minimum requirement.

-Considering that TRAX LRS 3.0 could be released in stable version during de 2nd part of 2023, support for PHP 7.4 and 8.0 could be dropped.
+Taking into account that TRAX LRS 3.0 should be released in Q1 of 2024, and considering the Laravel 11 should be available at this time, we could move directly to PHP 8.2 and 8.3.

-At this time, a stable version of Laravel 10 will be available (feb.
-2023) and PHP 8.1 will be required.
-As TRAX LRS will be developed with Laravel 10, PHP 8.1 will also become a requirement.

 PHP versions: https://www.php.net/supported-versions.php